Features Below Available To: ✅ Grow Plan ✅ Track Plan ❌ Free Plan

 Phase Consultants

-The summary for each phase consultant will show on first opening the Consultant Services tab.
+The summary for each phase consultant will appear when the Consultant Services tab is opened for the first time.
 To expand and see each phase and phase amount, hit the arrow to the left of the Consultant Name.
 Once expanded, you can input the amounts as needed into each phase.

 Project Consultants